hschermer/nl-covid19-coronacheck-app-coordination/docs/providing-events-by-digid.md

 Notes:
 * Do not include the 'voorvoegsel' (infix) field.
 * The Birth Name is the name given by birth and, unlike Last Name, does not change during marriage / divorce.
-* Some providers do not have the Birth Name; if that is the case, please consult with your CoconaCheck liaison so we can customize the hash.
+* Some providers do not have the Birth Name; if that is the case, please consult with your CoronaCheck liaison so we can customize the hash.

 The `identity-hash` can be generated as follows: